How to Negotiate a Job Offer (It's Not Just About the Salary)

 Negotiating remote days

-If the offer says "3 days in office" and you want 2, ask.
+Here's the thing: if the offer says "3 days in office" and you want 2, ask.
 Frame it positively: "I do my best focused work remotely and I've found I'm more productive when I can control my environment.
 Would there be flexibility to work remotely four days a week?"

 The signing bonus play